-Just 10 days before the country was to take up the pulse polio drive, fake news started appearing that there is a shortage of polio vaccine and the National Immunization Day scheduled for February 3 will be postponed.
+Just 10 days before the country was to take up the pulse polio drive, a news started appearing in news domain that there is a shortage of polio vaccine and the National Immunization Day scheduled for February 3 may be postponed.

-While the message was slowly gaining readership on social media, online news publication “The Print” published a story on Thursday headlined, “India doesn’t have polio vaccine for the next round of immunisation.”
+Online news publication “The Print” published a story on Thursday with a headline that read, “India doesn’t have polio vaccine for the next round of immunisation.”
 Here’s a screen grab:

 Soon misinterpretations took several formats going to the extreme of saying the fiscal budget deficit this year may not afford enough polio vaccines for the country’s children.
 Maharashtra Congress has captioned it in large comparing it with other expenditure as below.
 Many have trolled the shortage of vaccines as seen below: